murari023/awesome-vision-transformer/README.md

 # awesome-vision-transformer
-A curated list of papers on vision transformers and its applications
+(Under Construction) A curated list of papers on vision transformers and its applications

 ## Contents
  - [ViT for Classification](https://github.com/murari023/awesome-background-subtraction#non-deep-learning-based-papers)